9. How are polysaccharides and disaccharides digested?

 The process of digestion of carbohydrates occurs in the mouth and small intestine.

 Digestion in the small intestine- In the small intestine, carbohydrate digestion resumes.
-The food is acted upon by pancreatic juice and the intestinal juice.
+The food is acted upon by pancreatic juice and intestinal juice.
 Pancreatic juice contains the pancreatic amylase that hydrolyses the polysaccharides into disaccharides.
 On the other hand, intestinal juice contains a variety of enzymes (disaccharidases such as maltase, lactase, sucrase, etc.) which help in the digestion of disaccharides.

 The digestion of carbohydrates is completed in the small intestine.